MichaelBarney/synesthesiavision/documentos/README_PT_BR.md

 # Synesthesia Vision

-This project aims to develop pairs of sensory glasses for the visually impaired with IoT and Smart City Capabilities.
-Through and array of Ultrassonic Sensors, 3D distance information is mapped, sent to a smartphone (using an app), processed and transmitted through 3D sound via headphones.
-Beyond this sonification feature, other IoT and Smart City Capabilities can be added thanks to the app and the NRF24 module on the glasses.
+Esse projeto visa a construção de um óculos sensorial para deficientes visuais com capacidades de conectar-se a cidades inteligentes

-## More Information
+## Mais informações
 [Youtube Vídeo](https://www.youtube.com/watch?v=zJbMHiAeXqk)

 [Facebook Page](https://www.facebook.com/synesthesiavision/?fref=ts)

-## Layout of the Project
+## Layout do projeto
 This project consists of 4 main components:
-1. Glasses with Arduino
+1. Óculos com Arduino
 2. Smartphone App
 3. Web Server
-4. IoT and Smart City Devices
+4. IoT  Smart City Devices

-### Glasses with Arduino
+### Óculos com Arduino
-The Arduino Code and PCB layouts for this component are found in the "files_project\Glasses_Arduino" folder.
+The Arduino Code and PCB layouts for this component are found in the "Glasses_Arduino" folder.

 The Arduino used is the Pro_Mini, and it is connected to 3 __modules__:
 1. Array of Ultrassonic Sensors